Azure-Samples/azure-spring-apps-blue-green/README.md

 1. This will start a new workflow run and deploy the necessary infrastructure.

+1. Double check in the Azure Portal that all resources got deployed correctly and are up and running.

 ## Workflows in this sample

 This sample repository includes 3 sample workflows for deploying applications to Azure Spring Cloud.
 Each workflow deploys the piggymetrics gateway application to Azure Spring Cloud service.
 Piggymetrics has been added to this repository as a submodule.
-You can change this application for your own through the parameters in each of the workflows.
+You can change the application being deployed for your own through the parameters in each of the workflows.

 ### Simple Workflow